 The Fellow will be assigned to the Bureau of Occupational Health and Injury Prevention (BOHIP) where the primary mentor, Mr. Michael Bauer, MS, is the Bureau Director and previous Section Chief of Epidemiology and Surveillance, and the secondary mentor, Ms. Leah Hines, MPH, is the lead injury epidemiologist and the Head of the Injury Epidemiology and Surveillance Unit.
+A third mentor, Jancarlos (JC) Guzman, MPH is an early graduate of the Council of State and Territorial Epidemiologist Applied Epidemiology Fellowship (2025) and a recent full-time hire within BOHIP.
 BOHIP is responsible for conducting ongoing surveillance and epidemiology, and developing, implementing, and evaluating injury prevention programs locally and statewide.
 The BOHIP actively supports local injury prevention programming through staff training, provision of data for community health assessment and priority injury selection, distribution of material for implementing prevention activities, and implementing and evaluating injury prevention projects on the state and local level.
-The BOHIP would provide an excellent opportunity for a fellow to learn the practice of injury epidemiology.
+BOHIP would provide an excellent opportunity for a fellow to learn the practice of injury epidemiology.
 The fellow would be involved in data surveillance and analysis, data management, and the programmatic activities involved in the day to day running of a successful injury prevention bureau within a large state health department.
 The BOHIP maintains an injury surveillance system to describe the causes of injury and at-risk populations in New York State (NYS).
 The system relies on several data sources to identify injury-related deaths, hospitalizations, and emergency department visits.
 These data sources include the NYS Vital Statistics Death File (VS) and NYS Hospital Discharge Data System (Statewide Planning and Research Cooperative System, or SPARCS).
 Each year, approximately 10,000 deaths, 200,000 hospitalizations, and 1,450,000 emergency department visits to injury are captured by these surveillance systems.
 These data systems offer the fellow excellent opportunities for analysis.

 There are several programs within BOHIP that offer potential areas of exciting research for the fellow.
-The BOHIP is funded by the Centers for Disease Control and Prevention for the Core State Injury Prevention Program and the New York Violent Deaths Reporting System (NYVDRS), by the Governor's Traffic Safety Committee for the Incorporating Polysubstance Driving Data in the Crash Outcome Data Evaluation System (CODES) and the NYS Traffic Safety and Public Health Program, and by the Administration for Community Living for the NYS Evidence-Based Older Adult Fall Prevention Program.
+The BOHIP is funded by the Centers for Disease Control and Prevention for the Core State Injury Prevention Program and the New York Violent Deaths Reporting System (NYVDRS), and by the Governor's Traffic Safety Committee for the Integrating Neighborhood Level Data into the Crash Outcome Data Evaluation System (CODES) and the NYS Traffic Safety and Public Health Program.
 The funding greatly increases the BOHIP ability to understand the burden of unintentional and intentional injuries in NYS.
-NYVDRS collects facts from death certificates, coroner/medical examiner reports, law enforcement reports, and toxicology reports into one linked database to provide information about the "who, when, where, and how" from data on violent deaths and provides insights about "why" they occurred.
-The CODES project matches individual records from the NYS Department of Motor Vehicles Police and Motorist Accident Reports and Drug Recognition Expert data to the NYS Department of Health Hospital Discharge database (SPARCS), Trauma Registry Data, and emergency medical services database (Pre-Hospital Care Reports or PCR).
+NYVDRS collects facts from death certificates, coroner/medical examiner reports, law enforcement reports, and toxicology reports into one linked database to provide information about the who, when, where, and how from data on violent deaths and provides insights about why they occurred.
+The CODES project matches individual records from the NYS Department of Motor Vehicles Police and Motorist Accident Reports to the NYS Department of Health Hospital Discharge database (SPARCS), Trauma Registry Data, and emergency medical services database (Pre-Hospital Care Reports or PCR).

 These linked databases create a full picture that describes what occurs before, during, and after a crash and are critical to accurately determining the effectiveness of highway safety and injury control initiatives.
 There are also many other data sets not housed within the BOHIP but would be available to the fellow as potential research areas.
 These sources of data include the Behavioral Risk Factor Surveillance System (BRFSS) and data from the NYS regional poison control centers.